Stroud Water Research Center’s Mission

-Applicants should have demonstrated relevant experience in watershed education, subject matter and education knowledge, and ability to interact with participants of all ages and types in an engaging educational and professional manner.
-Applicants should have an undergraduate degree in science education, environmental education, or closely related education field.
+Applicants should have demonstrated relevant experience in watershed education, subject matter and pedagogical knowledge, and the ability to interact with diverse participants in an engaging educational and professional manner.
+Applicants should have an undergraduate degree in science education, environmental education, or a closely related field.
 Applicants with a science degree related to streams and rivers along with experience in education and outreach may also be considered.
-Our programs include leading hands-on stream study activities so applicants must be physically able to access streams, walk and stand for extended periods of time, and be able to carry scientific equipment to and from streams and events (at least 25 lbs.).
+Our programs include leading hands-on stream study activities so applicants must be physically able to access streams, walk and stand for extended periods, and be able to carry scientific equipment to and from streams and events (at least 25 lbs.).

-- To apply, please use the form below to upload as a SINGLE ATTACHMENT a cover letter (including relevant education program and grant project implementation experiences) and resume (including contacts for three professional references).
-The name of the attached file should start with the applicant’s last name in the file name (e.g., LASTNAME_RESUME.PDF).
+- Submit a cover letter (including relevant education program and grant project implementation experiences) and resume (including contacts for three professional references) using the application form below.
+All attached files, preferably aggregated as one PDF, should start with the applicant’s last name in the file name.

 About Stroud Water Research Center

-Stroud Water Research Center is an independent, nonadvocacy 501(c)(3) not-for-profit organization.
-Stroud Water Research Center is an Equal Opportunity Employer.
+Stroud Water Research Center is an independent, nonadvocacy 501(c)(3) not-for-profit organization and is an equal opportunity employer.